“What’s the best way to fund my business?”: Ten founders give the lowdown on the best way to fund your business

 “The repayments can take a big chunk of your cash flow especially in the early stages of your business, try to negotiate an interest-only period to help with this.”

-Business angels (high net worth individuals who have very often run and sold their own businesses) do not expect an immediate return on their investment.
-They don’t ask for interest or dividends but want to see any revenue generated by the business put back into the business so it can grow faster.
-What is more, business angels bring not just their cash when they invest in your business, but also their skills, expertise and contacts too.
-They may also have useful sector knowledge which can help you grow the business faster than the cash injection alone would suppose.
-They often act as mentors and can provide practical help and hands-on support.
-Could business angels be the best way to fund your business?
+Business angels bring not just their cash when they invest in your business, but also their skills, expertise and contacts too.
+They may also have useful sector knowledge which can help you grow the business faster than the cash injection alone, perhaps by making introductions to key customers or opening doors to strategic partners.
+Angels often act as mentors and can provide practical help and hands-on support.

 “We were fortunate to find business angels with a wealth of business experience in particular areas who were willing to share with us for the benefit of the business.
 The best business angels can become key people in your startup team.”